 Program Learning Goals are:

-Critical and Analytical Thinking: Graduates will be able to apply critical thinking and analytical skills for management decision-making.
+Critical and Analytical Thinking: Graduates apply critical thinking and analytical skills for management decision-making.

-Global Perspective: Graduates will acquire a global and cross-cultural perspective in formulating decisions and implementing organizational strategy.
+Global Perspective: Graduates acquire a global and cross-cultural perspective in formulating decisions and implementing organizational strategy.

-Enterprise Approaches to Global Challenges: Graduates of the Impact MBA program will have the skills to:
+Enterprise Approaches to Global Challenges: Graduates of the Impact MBA program develop the skills to:

 Assess opportunities for enterprise approaches to address social and environmental challenges.

 Develop, implement, and manage initiatives or enterprises that address global social and environmental challenges.